One Day Challenge: Fakeout

 The original version of this site, Faker, was written in Angular 2 and used Firebase as the backend, back when Firebase was effectively only a cloud database provider.

-The project overall went well and I succeded in my challenge to create the site in a day.
+The project overall went well and I succeeded in my challenge to create the site in a day.
 Users can create text posts, comment on them, and posts can be tagged.

 At first I had Vuex as a dependency but I realized that I didn’t need it and wasn’t using it since I was constantly just using the database itself as the store.
 It may be an idea to add caching using Vuex, but that is out of the scope of the challenge.